 The provision provides specific criteria by which future FEMA Directors are to be judged.
 I was expecting to provide a link here, but since there are only two qualifications, I'll just include the in their entiretiy for the record.

-QUALIFICATIONS- The Administrator shall be appointed from among individuals who have--
+QUALIFICATIONS- The Administrator shall be appointed from among individuals who have--Now, not surprisingly the President is displeased.
+And for once let me say, Bush is right.

 (A) a demonstrated ability in and knowledge of emergency management and homeland security; and